About

 • If your company thinks it has expertise in a specific area it should come up in a “I want to…” search for that topic on YouTube.
 If not, why not?
 Google identify this use related to domestic issues but, just as there has been massive growth in home and beauty queries, there will be ever expanding use in the workplace and for professional topics.
 This is an example of where previous internal silos between marketing, learning and communications need to get much less defined – promoting expertise internally and externally is the role of the wider support structure.
 Unfortunately we are instead seeing experts contribute to further expanding silos elsewhere, such as LinkedIn Learning.

 • I would argue that the MOOCs which will succeed, if any, will be those that expose their materials to Google through, for example, hosting video on YouTube and not on a closed LMS.
-These resources can then advertise the value that comes from active engagement in the ‘walled gardens’ of MOOC platforms and where the SME-student and peer interaction leads to real learning.
+These resources can then advertise the value that comes from active engagement in the ‘walled gardens’ of MOOC platforms and where the SME-with-student and student-with-student (peer) interaction leads to real learning.

 • If you have propitiatory IP used in internal courses/resources then host that internally, however, be honest about how much you actually have that adds value by being bespoke and not open.
 Communicate this value in the way you curate resources, and foster communication around them.